Key Takeaways

 If you live with co-occurring ADHD and depression, there’s support available to help you.
 With the right diagnosis and treatment, you can learn to manage the symptoms of these conditions and find happiness.

 At Rula, we work with an extensive network of therapists who specialize in conditions including ADHD and depression.
 We can help you find a therapist who meets your unique needs and takes your insurance.
-You can meet with someone as early as this week.
+You can meet with someone as soon as tomorrow.

 More From Rula